mkopec/tipd/README.md

 battery connector.

-Keep in mind that using monitor mode can prevent the EC from handling PD interrupts properly, so **make sure** that the IRQ signal for IntEvent1 is only used by you.
+Keep in mind that using monitor mode can prevent the EC from handling PD interrupts properly, so **make sure** nobody else is listening on IRQ1.

+For example, ThinkPad T14 Gen1 AMD has I2C1 wired to SoC and I2C2 wired to EC.
+In this case you can clear the IntEvent1 interrupts without causing problems, but clearing IntEvent2 breaks a lot of stuff.

 TODO: Implement listening on either IntEvent1 or IntEvent2